 - 1.1 The Strategic Housing and Economic Land Availability Assessment (SHELAA) and each annual update provides the Council's current position on the availability, suitability and achievability of potential development sites over the next twenty-year period.
 The Council has prepared a Strategic Housing Land Availability Assessment (SHLAA) in the past, however in order to be in line with recent national planning policy and guidance the Council has now prepared a SHELAA, which is an assessment of both housing and economic land.
+A draft of this methodology was subject to a period of public consultation from Thursday 28th Nov Thursday 19th December 2019, during which time, responses were received from 9 organisations/individuals.
+Following this consultation, the draft methodology was updated as necessary, with the final SHELAA Methodology published on the Council's website in February 2020.
 Going forward this methodology will be applied to all sites included in the SHELAA annually.
 This SHELAA only relates to the part of Craven District that falls outside the Yorkshire Dales National Park.
 This is the Craven Local Plan area. - 1.2 The SHELAA is an important piece of evidence to inform plan making and provide plan monitoring data.
 Inclusion of a site in the SHELAA does not determine whether it is to be allocated for housing or employment purposes in a future review of the adopted the Local Plan.
 It is important to recognise that the SHELAA is an evidence base which informs the decision making process of the Local Plan.
 The role of the SHELAA is to provide information on the range of sites which are available to meet housing and employment needs in the plan area, but it is for the development plan itself to determine which of those sites are the most suitable to meet needs.
 Sites which are considered 'suitable' in the SHELAA are still required to undergo further assessment before a decision can be made on whether they should be allocated in any future review of the Local Plan.
 A site's inclusion in the SHELAA does not preclude development for other purposes, nor does it mean that the Council would grant planning permission for its suggested use.
 Equally, sites excluded from the SHELAA may be granted planning permission for housing or employment development.